|

 Cactus.
 “Cactus was the band I started.
 They asked me how soon I could

 get there to meet them.
 I said, when is the next plane?
+After only three months we had

 the first album together”.
 Jim McCarty and Rusty Day wrote all the